cisagov/ScubaGear/baselines/defender.md

 items are contained in this baseline.

 Generally, use of Microsoft Defender is not required by the baselines of the core M365 products (Exchange Online, Teams, etc.).
-However, some of the controls in the core baselines require the use of a dedicated security tool, such as Defender.
-This baseline does not require use of Defender.
-Rather, it serves as a guide should an agency elect to use Defender as their tool of choice.
+This baseline serves as a guide should an agency elect to use Defender as their tool of choice.
+Please note that some of the controls in the core baselines require the use of a dedicated security tool, such as Defender.

 In addition to these controls, agencies should consider using a cloud access security broker to secure their environments as they adopt zero